 It is accepted that interacting with animals is not appropriate for all children but for some it has the potential to provide many positive benefits.
 There are no diseases associated with the dog as her vet will be responsible for vaccinations completing regular health checks and necessary treatment.
-A copy of the dog's health records will be updated and kept in school.
 The dog is insured for its own health needs and additional insurance has been taken out by school to cover public liability.